Infinite Mazes

 Solve as many mazes as you want

 Infinite Mazes is quite simply a game where you solve mazes… infinitely.
 This game started off as a project I worked on just curious about the possibilities of generating mazes.
 I didn’t start this project with the intention to release it.
-In the end I was pretty happy with how this game turned out, especially the art.
-It’s quite simple but it looks good I think, especially for me, as I’m not exactly an artist.
+In the end I was pretty happy with how this game turned out, especially the art, especially considering I do not have experience creating video game assets.
 It was also difficult because I didn’t have proffessional tools.
-There isn’t much to the game, and I doubt I’ll add any more.
-Probably the occasional bug fix, but that’s about it.
+There isn’t much to the game, all you really can do is solve mazes and unlock colors for solving more mazes.

 The game randomly generates mazes using Kruskal’s algorithm for a given size anywhere from 3x3 to 256x256 (it can generate bigger ones but it’s slow).
 Every generated maze is perfect, meaning there is only one path from point A to point B. You can also have the app solve the maze for you, in case you give up, or if you just like seeing it get solved.
 Mazes are timed and the times are saved.
 You can view your best and average solve time for each size of the maze.
 The game also provides two markers for the player to use to mark paths out, one is a yellow triangle, and the other is a red X. These can be placed anywhere within the maze to mark out where to go, or where not to go.